 Note that this feedback is based on the build(s) available at the end of the jam.

-Thanks for your submission and best of luck with the project :D
+Thanks for submitting and best of luck with the project! :D